rust-lang/book/second-edition/src/ch10-02-traits.md

 that might be stored in a `NewsArticle` or `Tweet` instance.
 To do this, we need a summary from each type, and we need to request that summary by calling a `summarize` method on an instance.
-Listing 10-12 shows the definition of a `Summary` trait that expresses this behavior:
+Listing 10-12 shows the definition of a `Summary` trait that expresses this behavior.

 <span class="filename">Filename: src/lib.rs</span>